 Visit to see the mosaics and see why it's a UNESCO World Heritage Site

-Out of all these day trips from Bologna, Ravenna is one least known, at least outside of Italy, unless maybe you're an art lover.
+Out of all these day trips from Bologna, Ravenna is one of the least known, at least outside of Italy, unless maybe you're an art lover.

 There are a handful of mosaics in the city center you can see on a day trip, including: